netdata/go.d.plugin/modules/weblog/README.md

 Pattern syntax: [matcher](https://github.com/netdata/go.d.plugin/tree/master/pkg/matcher#supported-format).

-There is an example with 2 custom fields - `http_referer` and `$http_user_agent`.
-Weblog is unaware of these fields, but we can get some info from them.
+There is an example with 2 custom fields - `$http_referer` and `$http_user_agent`.
+Weblog is unaware of these fields, but we still can get some info from them.

 ```yaml
   - name: nginx_csv_custom_fields_example